3 Bean Vegan and Quinoa Dish for all the family, vegan and meat-lovers to enjoy

 - ±500ml red wine (anything you prefer for cooking)

 - Red pepper or chili powder.
 You can use anything you like.

-If you prefer you can first start with 2 large onions, cut up and fry it in olive oil, then continue, but today we did not use it.
+If you prefer you can first start with 2 large onions, cut them up, and fry them in olive oil, then continue, but today we did not use it.

-- Mix the tomato paste, beans and tomato and onion mix together in a HUGE pot and mix well together.
+- Mix the tomato paste, beans tomato, and onion mix together in a HUGE pot and mix well together.